selenus32/stable-renderer/README.md

 * GLM
 * GLFW

 These libraries can be downloaded separately to this repository and installed appropriately for inclusion in compiling/linking.
-OpenGL 4.6 should come with most modern GPU drivers and does not require installation.
+OpenGL 4.6 should come with most modern GPU drivers, therefore it should not require installation.

 ## Use